803 S. Gay Street,

 - Mar 21, 2005 — Tennessee Theater Reopens After 23 Million Dollar Restoration

 The Bijou Theatre is a charming venue built for vaudeville and later adapted for cinema.
 It opened on March 8, 1909 as part of the Well’s chain of theatres and contained 1,503 seats.
 The 1909 auditorium was built behind the Lamar House Hotel (c.1840) using the center of the old hotel as the theatre’s lobby.
-The theatre was designed by an architect named Oakley.
+The theatre was designed by architect Edward Okel.

 The lower balcony is attained from stairs at the ends of the standee area.
 There is no grand stair.

-The auditorium features three tiers of boxes on each side of the procenium, with the orchestra boxes still in place.
+The auditorium features three tiers of boxes on each side of the proscenium, with the orchestra boxes still in place.
 The upper boxes have their own stairways and do not connect with the balconies.
-The boxes are flanked by large corinthian columns supporting cherubs leaning on broken pediments.
+The boxes are flanked by large Corinthian columns supporting cherubs leaning on broken pediments.

 The ceiling is mostly flat with restrained moldings at the walls.
 The hall has a brick exterior, but the interior is completely wood and plaster.
 Even the grid in the fly tower is wood.